JamieSlome/polyfig/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please disclose through [huntr](https://huntr.dev/bounties/disclose).
+To report a vulnerability, please email jamie@418sec.com.